tromp/cuckoo/README.md

 Speedup Bounty
 --------------
-$500 for an open source implementation that finds 42-cycles twice as fast (disregarding memory use).
+$500 for an open source implementation that finds 42-cycles twice as fast, possibly using more memory.

 Linear Time-Memory Trade-Off Bounty
 -----------------------------------